ujjwalm29/movie-search/README.md

 All of these advancements in the field of IR has been a result of almost half a century of academia + corporate research and 10s of billions of dollars spent on R&D.

+More recently, machine learning and artificial intelligence is changing how we think about search.

+Search is quite a complex topic which requires general IR knowledge, domain understanding and data for personalization.
+ For this tutorial, I am going to be focussing on just the IR concepts.

-By going through the various levels in the tutorial, you can get a basic understanding of how search works and has progressed over the years.
+By going through the various levels, you can get a basic understanding of how search works and has progressed over the years.
+We will be using a movie dataset to go through this tutorial.
+This tutorial is still under progress so don't forget to star the repo to check back later! \
+I am not an expert in this field so this means that your feedback is EXTREMELY valuable to me.
+Is something in the content wrong?
+Is there something that wasn't explained well?
+Feel free to open a discussion or a pull request to suggest changes!

+With that, let's begin(follow the link, or click on the folder in the repo) :
+- Level 1 : Basic string matching
+- Level 2 : Preprocessing, TF-IDF and ranking
+- Level 3 : Semantic search and embeddings